cvs-health/testaro/CONTRIBUTING.md

 The second step is to write a validator for the new rule.
 A validator is software that defines the correct behavior of the implementation of the rule.

 Every Testaro rule has a correspoding validator.
 A validator has two parts:
 - A job file, in the `validation/tests/jobs` directory.
+It tells Testaro what tests to perform and what the results should be.
 - A target directory, within the `validation/tests/targets` directory.
 The target directory contains one or more HTML files that will be tested by the job.

-If you inspect some of the jobs and targets in the `validation/tests` directory, you can see that the jobs perform tests on the target documents and also define the expected behavior.
+Inspecting some of the jobs and targets in the `validation/tests` directory can help you understand how validators work.

 ### Step 3